AngelChezziPXL/Guts-DotNetAdvanced-23-24/README.md

 Exercises will be added and changes will be made during the course.
 These changes will happen in the original repository made by the lectors (your online repository is a copy of this repository).
 We will call the original repository of the lectors the **upstream** repository.
 Your personal online repository will be called the **origin** from now on.

 You need a way to pull changes in the *upstream* repository into the *origin* repository.
+Follow the instructions below to make this possible.

+[!IMPORTANT]
-Follow the instructions below to make this possible. <red>**It is important that you do this before pushing your first commit to the origin!!**</red>
+**It is important that you do this before pushing your first commit to the origin!!**

 * In Visual Studio, navigate in the menu to *Git -> Manage Remotes...*
 * The *origin* (your personal online repo) is already configured
 * Add a new remote named **upstream** that points to the original online repository made by the lectors.